jayaraj/go-microservice/README.md

 5. `conf`
     - default.yml which used by default. main.go supports custom config file path.

-Every component file within this service will have three functions
+Every component file within this service will have four functions

 1. `init` register your component structure with server to initialize the component with priority or to start your background services.
 ```go